Coradine/logten-api/README.md

 The `modifyEntities` method allows these optional parameters in the `metadata` dictionary:

-* `dateFormat` - The `dateFormat` parameter specifies how date values should be parsed when they are passed in as string values.
+* `dateFormat` - The `dateFormat` parameter specifies how date values should be parsed when they are passed in as String values.
 The date format string uses the format patterns recognized by the Cocoa `NSDateFormatter` class (e.g. "MM/dd/yyyy").
-* `dateAndTimeFormat` - The `dateAndTimeFormat` parameter specifies how date values should be parsed when they are passed in as string values.
+* `dateAndTimeFormat` - The `dateAndTimeFormat` parameter specifies how date values should be parsed when they are passed in as String values.
 The date and time format string uses the format patterns recognized by the Cocoa `NSDateFormatter` class (i.e. "MM/dd/yyyy HH:mm").
-* `timesAreZulu` - The `timesAreZulu` parameter specifies whether any passed in string time values are in Zulu time or should be converted to local time based on the time zone of the departure or arrival airports.
+* `timesAreZulu` - The `timesAreZulu` parameter specifies whether any passed in String time values are in Zulu time or should be converted to local time based on the time zone of the departure or arrival airports.
 Valid values for the `timesAreZulu` parameter are `true` or `false`.
 If this parameter is not supplied, the default value is `true`.
 * `shouldApplyAutoFillTimes` - The `shouldApplyAutoFillTimes` parameter specifies whether LogTen Pro should apply the users configured auto fill times to any flight entities that are created.
 This would include the auto calculation of night times.
 Valid values for the `shouldApplyAutoFillTimes` parameter are `true` or `false`.
 If this parameter is not supplied, the default value is `false`.
 * `addCrewUsingID` - The `addCrewUsingID` parameter specifies whether LogTen Pro should add any new crew members found in the import by setting their ID field to the value from the import.
 Valid values for the `addCrewUsingID` parameter are `true` or `false`.
 If this parameter is not supplied, the default value is `false` (LogTen Pro will assume the value is the crew member’s name).

 #### entities

 The `entities` collection shall contain the attributes for each entity to be created/modified.
+Only `Flight` entities, and only those with an associated `flight_key`, can be modified.

 LogTen Pro will first attempt to locate a `Flight` in the logbook matching the given `flight_key` (if any).
 If a matching `Flight` is found, that `Flight` will be updated with the provided attributes.
 If a matching `Flight` is not found, a new `Flight` will be created.
 Any of the valid LogTen Pro attributes are available for use (see the Appendix for the current, complete list of relevant attributes).

-**IMPORTANT:** each entity *MUST* contain the `entity_name` attribute and specify the entity name.
-Currently `Flight` is the only supported entity in the API.

 When creating `Flight` entities, the `modifyEntities` method will allow flight time values to be supplied as either the decimal number of hours (i.e. 1.5), the number of hours and minutes separated by a colon (i.e. "1:30") or the number of hours and minutes separated by a plus sign (i.e. "1+30").

-The `modifyEntities` method will allow date values to be supplied as either a string value that matches the `dateFormat` parameter supplied in the `metadata` or as the number of seconds from the unix epoch (this value can be returned using the `NSDate` `timeIntervalSince1970` method in Cocoa).
+The `modifyEntities` method will allow date values to be supplied as either a String value that matches the `dateFormat` parameter supplied in the `metadata` or as the number of seconds from the unix epoch (this value can be returned using the `NSDate` `timeIntervalSince1970` method in Cocoa).

-The `modifyEntities` method will allow date/time values to be to be supplied as either a string value that matches the `dateAndTimeFormat` parameter supplied in the `metadata` or as the number of seconds from the unix epoch (this value can be returned using the `NSDate` `timeIntervalSince1970` method in Cocoa).
+The `modifyEntities` method will allow date/time values to be to be supplied as either a String value that matches the `dateAndTimeFormat` parameter supplied in the `metadata` or as the number of seconds from the unix epoch (this value can be returned using the `NSDate` `timeIntervalSince1970` method in Cocoa).

-The `timesAreZulu` parameter is only applicable to date/time values that are passed in as strings.
+The `timesAreZulu` parameter is only applicable to date/time values that are passed in as Strings.
 When handling local times, the `modifyEntities` method will first attempt to obtain the time zone for the applicable to or from place (depending on the attribute being set).
 If there is no corresponding place or it does not have a time zone associated with it, the `modifyEntities` method will attempt to use the default timezone set for LogTen Pro.
 If there is no default timezone configured, the `modifyEntities` method will use GMT (Zulu).

 #### removeEntities